GourabRoy551/GourabRoy551.github.io/README.md

 http://localhost:8000
 ```

-You can also use any static server:
+Other static servers also work:

 ```powershell
 npx serve .